Biostatistics & Medical Informatics 576

 • a set of algorithms that have important applications in computational biology, but which have key applications outside of biology as well.

-This is the first course in a two-semester sequence.
-The second course is BMI/CS 776 - Advanced Bioinformatics.
+This course is the first of a two-course series.
+The second is BMI/CS 776 Advanced Bioinformatics.